digismoothie/django-streamfield/README.md

 A Streamfield for Django.
 Saves data as JSON to the referenced field.
 The admin display is designed to operate unobtrusively and be styled as the stock Django Admin.

-The distribution is called 'django-streamfield-w', but internally the module is called 'streamfield'.
+The distribution is called 'ds-django-streamfield', but internally the module is called 'streamfield'.

 ## Pros
 - It's a StreamField